Screen Mirror & Control

 Share your phone screen in a Teams, Zoom Video call.
 Record professional App Previews.

 This app can only grow if you think it is worth telling your friends and family about.
-Let me know if there are more features you would like to see. tools@toolbunch.com
+Let me know if there are features and bug fixes you would like to see. tools@toolbunch.com

-Download Screen Mirror on the Mac App Store
+Download Screen Mirror from the Mac App Store

 Setup Screen Mirror